 But protein is so much more than only muscle related.
 Besides the structural component of muscle and other tissues in the body, proteins are used to produce hormones and enzymes [*].
 Animal and plant protein supplements have been well studied for various health conditions.

-Protein – Which is best for your personal goal?
+Protein powder – Which is best for your personal goal?

 Individually, EAAs act on different pathways in the body.
 Each of the protein supplements below contains one to three essential amino acids more, less or in higher amounts than the others and is therefore suitable for a different purpose.
 Let's take a look at what the best protein sources are for your personal goal.